maxdesalle/ft_transcendence/README.md

 ## Chat specification
 Block: applies only to DMs
-    both users cannot see (GET) messages from a DM room if one has blocked the other one but they the send (POST) new messages...
+    applies both ways (one blocking the other results in the DM beign blocked) users in a blocked DM cannot POST new messages.
+But the old ones are still there to be seen.

+Banned and muted: applies only to Groups

-Banned: removed from a group, cannot re-join until unban_hours
+Banned: temporarily removed from a group, rejoins automatically after ban time.

-Muted: cannot POST messages to a group until unban_hours
+Muted: temporarily cannot POST messages to a group